styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Real-time dust display and inventory updates
 - Equipment search by name and filter by tier (T1-T5)
 - Visual progress bar and status updates during disenchanting
-- Rate limiting protection with automatic retry mechanisms
-- Auto-upgrade system (coming soon) for equipment enhancement
-- Seamless integration with the game's inventory system
-- Game-styled UI that matches the existing interface

 ### Better Highscores
 Displays real-time leaderboard information for the current map: